Exact determinant formulas for coalescing particle systems: Attribution: performance to casting

-\begin{definition}[Attribution] \emph{Attribution} constructs a casting $(\pi, \paths)$ from a performance by applying the local gluing rule at each collision vertex. \end{definition}
+\fnote{ prose={Attribution: the casting underlying a performance (the inverse of casting), read off hop by hop.}, lean={Coalescence.attribute_chain}, py={combinatorics.attribution.attribute_chain}} \begin{definition}[Attribution] \emph{Attribution} constructs a casting $(\pi, \paths)$ from a performance by applying the local gluing rule at each coalescence. \end{definition}

-For each initial particle $I$, follow its path through all collision vertices, applying the local gluing rule at each one.
-The path terminates either at a heir position or at a ghost position.
+We describe attribution assuming every coalescence is binary; \Cref{sec:proof-high-indegree} reduces the general case to this one.
+For each initial particle $I$, follow its path through the binary coalescences, applying the local gluing rule at each.
+The path terminates either at an heir position or at a ghost position.
 This process produces: \begin{itemize} \item the endpoint $\pi(I)$ (the final entity where $I$ ends up); \item the glued path $P_I$ from $x_I$ to $y_{\pi(I)}$. \end{itemize} Iterating over all initial particles yields the output of attribution: a casting $(\pi, (P_I)_{I \in \Actors})$.

-\textbf{High-indegree vertices.} By consecutivity, when $m > 2$ intervals meet simultaneously they form a consecutive sequence $I_1, \ldots, I_m$.
-Process them in label order with nested pairings: $((I_1\, I_2)\, I_3) \cdots I_m$.
-At each step, two intervals enter: the leftmost unpaired interval and the heir from the previous pairing (or, at the first step, the two leftmost intervals).
-The corresponding ghost (identified by its junction label) exits, and the heir continues to pair with the next interval.
-After $m - 1$ steps, $m - 1$ ghosts have been created and one final heir remains.

-For example, if three intervals $I_1, I_2, I_3$ meet at a single vertex: first $I_1$ and $I_2$ are paired, producing a ghost at their shared junction and a merged interval; then the merged interval pairs with~$I_3$, producing a second ghost and the final heir.
-This left-to-right order matches the lexicographic tie-breaking used in rehearsal (\Cref{sec:proof-involution}), ensuring that attribution and rehearsal agree.